michaelbrusegard/tw-clamp-css/README.md

 - The breakpoints are the Tailwind breakpoints you want to clamp between.
 If you only specify one breakpoint, the other breakpoint will be the default value.
 The default values are `sm` for breakpoint1 and `xl` for breakpoint2.
 - Classes were the values are the same or the breakpoints are the same will not be generated.

-There is also extra variants for the following values and breakpoints:
+There is also extra variants added with the following values and breakpoints:

 ```css
   /* Breakpoints */